-1750-700 West Pender Street Vancouver, British Columbia, Canada,

-(Address of Principal Executive Offices)
+1750-700 West Pender Street Vancouver, British Columbia, Canada, (Address of Principal Executive Offices) 98-0668473 (I.R.S.
+Employer Identification No.)

-V6C 1G8

-(Zip code)
+V6C 1G8 (Zip code)

-Registrant's telephone number, including area code: (604) 638-3246 orts required to be filed by Section 13 or 15(d) of the Securities Exchanger period that the registrant was required to file such reports), and (2) has Yes ⊠ No □ Data File required to be submitted and posted pursuant to Rule 4 months (or for such shorter period that the registrant was required Yes No \(\subseteq \) No \(\subseteq \) ated filer, an accelerated filer, a non-accelerated filer a smaller reporting ons of "large accelerated filer," "accelerated filer," "smaller reporting Large accelerated filer □ Accelerated filer □ Non-accelerated filer □ Small reporting company (Do not check if a smaller reporting company) Emerging growth company with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. 🗵
+Registrant's telephone number, including area code: (604) 638-3246

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).

+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box

+Non-accelerated filer \Box

+(Do not check if a smaller reporting company)

+Small reporting company

+Accelerated filer \Box

+Emerging growth company \boxtimes

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \boxtimes

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).Yes 🗆 No 🗵

-As of October 11, 2017, the registrant had 99,779,582 common shares outstanding.
+As of April 9, 2018, the registrant had 104,255,175 common shares outstanding.